Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose Agent World Model, a scalable pipeline that synthesizes executable agentic environments by mirroring practical software development.
-Using \synth, we successfully scale to 1,000 environments with 35,062 tools and 10,000 tasks.
+In this paper, we propose Agent World Model (\synth), a scalable pipeline that synthesizes executable agentic environments by mirroring software development.
+Using \synth, we successfully scale to 1{,}000 environments with 10{,}000 tasks.
 These environments are code-driven and backed by SQL databases exposed through a unified MCP interface, supporting parallel isolated instances for large-scale agentic RL.
 Experiments on three benchmarks show that agents trained on our synthetic environments generalize well to out-of-distribution domains, outperforming both LLM-simulated training and concurrent synthesis methods.
-We believe \synth's 1,000 synthesized environments and its scalable pipeline are valuable resources to the community.
+We believe \synth's scalable pipeline and its 1{,}000 synthesized environments are valuable resources to the community.